taamzid/discord-bot/README.md

 # discord-bot
 A discord bot that will assist friends of my server when I am offline.
-I have used zen quotes API to generate random quotes.
+I have used python to build this and zen quotes API to generate random quotes.
+Using the flask web server, made this bot always active.

 !screenshot